 - EAT FOOD THAT IS MINIMALLY PROCESSED AND WITHOUT ADDED SUGARS

 Processed foods are foods that have been altered from its natural state in some way.
-Processed food have nutrients removed and replaced with less expensive, long lasting fillers to help the food last longer and increase the taste of the food.
-You are feeding yourself chemicals (trans fats, refined sugars and oils, dyes, etc) which leads to a heavier body and decreased health.
-Processed foods include packaged dinners, chips, pretzels, cookies, drinks, some cheeses, canned meats and vegetables, and many breads.
+Processed food has nutrients removed and replaced with less expensive, long-lasting fillers to help the food last longer and increase the taste of the food.
+You are feeding yourself chemicals (trans fats, refined sugars, and oils, dyes, etc) which leads to a heavier body and decreased health.
+Processed foods include packaged dinners, chips, pretzels, cookies, drinks, some cheeses, canned meats and vegetables, and many bread products.

 You may not completely eliminate processed foods from your diet and that’s alright.
 Do your best and you will be doing something wonderful for your health and your family’s health.